NCAR/DART/observations/forward_operators/obs_def_dew_point_mod.rst

 Overview
 --------

-| Provides a subroutine to calculate the dew point temperature from model temperature, specific humidity, and pressure.
+Provides a subroutine to calculate the dew point temperature from model temperature, specific humidity, and pressure.

-| Revision 2801 implements a more robust method (based on Bolton's Approximation) for calculating dew point.
-This has
-  been further revised to avoid a numerical instability that could lead to failed forward operators for dewpoints almost exactly 0 C.
+Revision 2801 (April 2007) implements a more robust method (based on Bolton's Approximation) for calculating dew point.
+This has been further revised to avoid a numerical instability that could lead to failed forward operators for dewpoints almost exactly 0 C.

 Other modules used
 ------------------